OTBProject/OTBDocs/docs/chat-guide.md

 ### Resetting the Count of a Command

 The bot stores the number of times each command has been run.
 While changing the response of the command with `!command set` resets that count to 0, you can also reset it by running the command `!resetCount <command name>`.

+### Listing Commands

+To list all commands you can run the command `!command list`.
+(There is a type of command which will not be listed, but you do not need to worry about it.
+It will be explained later.)

+Another way of listing commands is:
+* `!commands list`

+For reference, the alias used there is:
+* `!commands='!command'`

 ## Aliases